WE ADD VALUE

 John is a change-maker who proved through practice that there is a better way to make the work work than through the system governed by command-and-control mentality instilled in top-down organisational hierarchies.
 He has a rare ability to inspire people to change the way they think about their work and apply systems thinking in daily practices.

 John is an occupational psychologist, researcher, professor, management thinker and leading global authority on change, specialising in the service industry.
 He is the managing director of Vanguard Consulting Ltd based in UK, with franchisees in Scotland, Ireland, Denmark, Sweden, New Zealand, Australia, Croatia, and The Netherlands.

-The following are the highlights from our talk and John’s writing focused on Vanguard approach to system thinking seen from airlines’ perspective.
+The following are the highlights from our talk and John’s writing focused on Vanguard approach to systems thinking seen from airlines’ perspective.
 (JR-Jasenka, JS-John)

 JR: When we look at airline organisational charts, everything looks orderly.
 Functions are sorted and linked vertically and horizontally so that managing numbers, controlling people and their activities comes easy from hierarchical perspective.
 In the real world, however, the work is cross-functional and interacts with changes in the external environment.
 Inability to understand and control these flows comes at a high price: it is the underlying cause of rise in system inefficiencies, complexity, costs, and the decline in service quality.

 JS: We think of our organisation as top-down hierarchies, we separate decision making from work.
 Top-down, hierarchical, functional organisation might help us navigate our way around to answer the question 'who-does-what and who-is-to-blame?', but it does not help us discover anything about how and how well the organisation achieves its purpose.
 The typical consequences of failure are: failure to achieve them, increased variability, more waste (errors and rework), higher costs, demoralisation of the workforce and, ultimately, disrespect for management.